austinpapa123/mini_image_lib/README.md

 ### Mini Image Library in C++

-currently only supports image files in PPM format
+currently only supports image files in PPM format(raw form, no extra bytes, even comments)

 A .ppm file in P6 format stores: